Anisotropic active Brownian particle with a fluctuating propulsion force

 It is important to note that the ratio~$\Dt_0/\DY$ is rarely negligible: all the dimensionless ratios appearing on the right of \cref{eq:Ddrift} are typically of order one.
 The transient time scale~$\Dr^{-1}$ can be estimated by~$\aaa^2/\DY$, where $\aaa$ is the particle size; if $\Dr^{-1}$ is very long, then $\DY$ was likely negligible to begin with.
 The modifications discussed in this paper are thus likely to be relevant in many applications.

 So why haven't these types of corrections been observed?
 Many authors simulate the ABP model directly, since the inertial equations~\eqref{eq:SDE_inertia} are expensive to solve due the small step size required, in which case the new effects are ruled out.
 Particle anisotropy is also seldom considered.
 Experimentally, diffusivities are measured directly from the distributions of displacements, and so any connection between the rotational and translational diffusivities is typically lost.
-One approach might be to measure the covariance matrix $\hAbb$ directly.
+One approach might be to obtain the covariance matrix $\hAbb$ directly, by measuring the correlations between translational and rotational velocities.
+A nonzero correlation would indicate a coupling as predicted here.

-In future work we will generalize the derivation to arbitrary three-dimensional active particles, with the fluctuating force not necessarily applied on an axis of symmetry.
+In future work we will generalize the derivation to arbitrary three-dimensional active particles\cite{Delong2015,Ilie2015}, with the fluctuating force not necessarily applied on an axis of symmetry.
 There are several other possible extensions, such as the inclusion of multiple forces and torques acting on the body.
 The consequences to swim pressure \cite{Takatori2014,Takatori2014b}, run-and-tumble dynamics \cite{Subramanian2009,Cates2013}, non-Newtonian swimming \cite{Datt2019}, velocity-dependent friction~\cite{Erdmann2000}, and particle interactions \cite{Fodor2016,Marath2019} also remain to be investigated.

 \printnomenclature